ClericPy/zipapps/README.md

 ## 7. Package your code with lazy install mode, for a attempt of cross-platform.

-7.1 Here is `script.py` again again
+7.1 Here is `script.py` again

 ```python
 import six
 print(six.__file__)
 ```

-6.2 Build the `script.pyz`, this is very fast without downloading and installing 3rd packages.
+7.2 Build the `script.pyz`, this is very fast without downloading and installing 3rd packages.

 > python3 -m zipapps -c -o script.pyz -a script.py -m script -d six

-6.3 Run this `.pyz` file, and the requirements will be installed while first running.
+7.3 Run this `.pyz` file, and the requirements will be installed while first running.

 > python3 script.pyz